nik-mak/T3A2-B-Backend/README.md

 1. Open the terminal
 2. CD into the dh-frontend-cra directory after cloning it as above.
 3. Type into the terminal 'npm install' and wait for it to complete the installation.
+4. In the `.env` file add the required values.
-4. Type into the terminal 'npm run dev' to start the application on your local machine.
+5. Type into the terminal 'npm run dev' to start the application on your local machine.

 ### Create an Admin Account
 To create an admin account, it will need to be done manually in the database.
 This is so that it's not possible to create a admin account in the browser.